-Staff will be asking Council to provide individual budget amendment proposals to the City Manager by November 4.
 Proposed amendments received thus far will be reviewed and discussed during this workshop.
-Any additional proposed amendments received by staff after November 9 will need to be considered as part of the budget adoption process on November 16.
+Any additional proposed amendments received after tonight will need to be considered as part of the budget adoption process on November 16.

 Proposed Ordinance No. 903 (Attachment B) will adopt the 2021-2022 Biennial Budget including the City's appropriations for 2021-2022, as amended; the 2021 salary schedule; the 2021 Fee Schedule; the 2021-2026 Capital Improvement Plan; and appropriations for the 2021-2022 Capital Improvement Program.